AbnormalAndy/bookbot/README.md

 # BookBot

-Count words and letters of .txt file.
+Count words and letters of a .txt file.